 - Meet to discuss honorary degrees and other matters relating to graduation.

 University level, Undergraduate Student Research committee (Spring 2012 & 2013)

 - Meet to discuss and determine awards for +-50 submissions.

-Monte Ahuja College of Business, Endowed Chair in Global Business (Fall 2012 to present)
+Monte Ahuja College of Business, Endowed Chair in Global Business (Fall 2012 - Spring 2013)

 Monte Ahuja College of Business, Steering Committee (Fall 2010 to present)

-- Meet with committee members to discuss and determine composition and procedures for other ad hoc committees.
+- Determine composition and procedures for other ad hoc committees.